Streaming¶

 loop and publishes on a schedule — streaming adapters receive items whenever the

 hardware fires them.
-The framework provides two primitives to bridge this
+The framework provides three primitives to bridge this

 callback-based world into idiomatic async for iteration:

-StreamablePort[T_co]— the port Protocol that hardware adapters implementStream[T]— the async iterator that converts push callbacks into pull iteration
+StreamablePort[T_co]— async port Protocol for hardware adapters (open/close/scan are awaitable)Stream[T]— the async iterator that converts push callbacks into pull iteration

 primitives live at the hexagonal boundary (ADR-006): the adapter layer